 This term looks at the loss of value in an asset during its time in use.
 You’ll often consider depreciation when looking at vehicles, manufacturing equipment, or other physical assets that decrease in value over time.
 Depreciation can be utilized as a tax write-off by calculating how much a specific asset has depreciated from its initial value (rather than writing off the entire expense at once).

-A type of accounting where every transaction is recorded at least twice, both as a credit and as a debit.
+A type of accounting where every transaction is recorded at least twice, both as credit and as a debit.
 This type of accounting is preferred by experts and gives a clear picture of your business’s financial health.
-To learn more, read our article What Is Double-Entry Booking (and Do You Need It)?.
+To learn more, read our article What Is Double-Entry Booking (and Do You Need It)?

 To understand this concept, you’ll need to suspend your banking knowledge of credits and debits for a minute.
 In strict accounting terms, any transaction that increases liabilities (or debt) and decreases assets or expenses is called a credit.
 (Almost all cloud-based software does the double-entry calculations for you automatically, but the concept is still good to understand.)